ChrisHardie/civicrm-slack-notifications/README.md

 cv en com.chrishardie.slacknotifications
 ```

+(The `cv en` command does not appear to be valid for WordPress installs.)

 ## Getting Started

 You may need to do a `composer install` to get required librarires in place.